microsoft/WindowsAppSDK/docs/roadmap.md

   - Upgrading our internal processes and infrastructure, allowing for more flexibility in shipping so we can speed up feature development and improve our undocked architecture
   - Improving support for the next Visual Studio and .NET MAUI
 - **WinUI 3**
-  - Getting started on a multi-release effort to support Cross-proc Islands, including fundamental input and rendering support for Content Islands
+  - Getting started on a multi-release effort to support Cross-process Islands, including fundamental input and rendering support for Content Islands
   - Continuing to support File Explorer enhancements that we started in the 1.4 release
   - Adding controls to close the WinUI 2 to WinUI 3 gap for developers interested in porting their apps, including but not limited to the following:
     - Segmented control